 With all of that said, for a well designed survey, with a good response rate, non-responses are more of an opportunity than an issue.
 They help you understand more about your respondents (which is why you were doing the survey in the first place) and can also flag problems with question wording that can occur especially when respondents aren’t using their first language.

 Hopefully that has provided some answers!
-If you need help with survey design, please do ask.
+If you need help with survey design, please just ask, we are always happy to work out a way to help.